SteamClientHomebrew/Millennium/README.md

 &nbsp;

+## Official Plugin Repository

+Millennium is designed to be fully extensible through plugins.
+To ensure version compatibility and safety, we maintain a separate, curated [PluginDatabase](https://github.com/SteamClientHomebrew/PluginDatabase) repository.

+All plugins in the PluginDatabase are versioned and reviewed to work seamlessly with the current Millennium release, reducing the risk of conflicts or instability when adding new features.

+**For more related information, checkout the [plugin database](https://github.com/SteamClientHomebrew/PluginDatabase)**.

+&nbsp;

 ## Adding Spoken Language Support

 Take a look [here](./assets#adding-languages), it quickly covers what files you'll need to edit in order to add your spoken language to Millennium!